Skittss/Skittss/README.md

 ### Hey there, I'm Henry 👋
 ---
-A software developer and computer science graduate from the UK.
+A Graphics Research Engineer and Computer Science graduate from the UK.

 I like working with webdev, machine learning, and graphics.